 Other kungfu styles, however, did not start as spiritual cultivation, although some of their practitioners are highly spiritual.
 These other kungfu styles were trained for combat efficiency.

-I am really looking for some advice as to where I should start (what type of kung fu).
+I am really looking for some advice as to where I should start, and what type of kung fu should I start.

 If your main aims of practicing kungfu are for well being and health as well as directions in life, the best choice is either genuine, traditional Shaolin Kungfu or genuine, traditional Taijiquan.
 I would stress the two words “genuine” and “traditional”.
 Many people may be angry at what I have to say, but it is true that most of Shaolin Kungfu and Taijiquan practiced today is not “genuine” and “traditional”.